Providence-o/Hospitality-fraud-detection-with-decision-tree-using-cluster-analysis-PCA-SAS-Enterprise-Miner/README.md

 ### 1️⃣ Cleaning the raw data set- dropping variables & observations
 Data cleaning was done following defined criteria in Microsoft Excel using filters.
 There were 7,387 observations with 25 columns post cleaning.

-**Cleaning criteria:**

 ![Cleaning](https://github.com/Providence-o/Hospitality-fraud-detection-with-decision-tree-using-clustering-analysis-PCA-SAS-Enterprise-Miner/blob/8e67416bb309b5497b950b3286791a5c06f21354/Graphs%20%26%20Images/Cleaning%20criteria.png)
    - Numerical variables *accommodates* and *price* have a minimum of 0.
 It is highly unlikely that a listing on Airbnb would be free and accommodate no-one, so this was regarded as poor data.
 Therefore, the two corresponding listings were dropped.
    - *reviews_per_month* and *review_score_rating*  had a large number of missing variables, this was permissible because not every guest leaves reviews.

 **Resulting Summary statistics of Interval and Class Variables for analysis:**